wazo-platform/wazo-doc/source/administration/sccp/sccp.rst

 You must manually do a ``module reload chan_sccp.so`` via the Asterisk CLI if you want to:

 * Apply the SCCP general settings configuration
-* Remove a device from the configuration.
+* Remove a device from the configuration
-* Add a voicemail on an already configured user.
+* Add a voicemail on an already configured user
-* Change the language of an already configured user.
+* Change the language of an already configured user

 Be warned that this command will disconnect all SCCP phones and hence all current phone calls will be lost.